DannyCanCode/3mg-retail-est-d86cbb7d/README-MILESTONES.md

 ### Immediate Tasks

 - [ ] Fix display of Areas by Pitch in the measurement display component
-- [ ] Ensure all extracted data from PDFs is visible in the UI
+- [x] Ensure all extracted data from PDFs is visible in the UI
-- [ ] Add better error handling for edge cases in PDF formats
+- [x] Add better error handling for edge cases in PDF formats
+- [ ] Remove GAF Royal Sovereign from the material list
+- [ ] Remove all CertainTeed materials (Landmark Pro, Landmark, and SwiftStart Starter)
+- [ ] Update GAF WeatherWatch price to $93.89
+- [ ] Show square counts next to bundle counts (divide bundles by 3) while keeping bundle quantities the same

 ### Material & Pricing System Enhancement